luisrochadev/luisrochadev.github.io/_posts/2016-11-25-learn-to-code.md

 {% endhighlight %}

 "Sorry to be 'that guy', but HTML isn't a programming language.
 It's a markup language."
 How right you are kind sir!
 This is where JavaScript comes into play, the third element of the web development trinity.
 JavaScript to program the behavior of web pages you create.
 With JS you can dynamically change the content of your HTML, change CSS style on the fly, calculate complex math equations in seconds, trigger events, the list is endless!

+In review:

+### Unordered Lists

+* HTML defines the content of web pages
+* CSS to specify the layout of web pages
+* JavaScript programs the behavior of web pages and their elements

 It is for this reason that I recommend Javascript as the foundation to a emerging programmer's curriculum.